|Wed. May 13||

 - For science-based advice on how to self-quarantine, visit the CDC's Quarantine and Isolation webpage.

-- If you are experiencing a fever, cough, or shortness of breath and have been in close contact with a person known to have COVID-19 or if you have recently traveled from an area with widespread or ongoing community spread of COVID-19, please call your health provider’s office or call Barton Hospital’s COVID-19 Clinical Health Line at (530) 600-1999.
+- If you are experiencing these symptoms and have been in close contact with a person known to have COVID-19 or if you have recently traveled from an area with widespread or ongoing community spread of COVID-19, please call your health provider’s office or call Barton Hospital’s COVID-19 Clinical Health Line at (530) 600-1999.

 - If you are sick and providing self-care at home, read the CDC's information on Caring for Yourself at Home.